dev-tails/old-engram/chat/docs/PushNotifications.md

-# Resources

-## Push Notifications
+# Push Notifications

-### [VAPID](https://datatracker.ietf.org/doc/html/draft-ietf-webpush-vapid-01) - Voluntary Application Server Identification for Web Push
+## [VAPID](https://datatracker.ietf.org/doc/html/draft-ietf-webpush-vapid-01) - Voluntary Application Server Identification for Web Push
 In order to maintain security while using the Web Push Protocol, one can use the VAPID protocol.
 This application uses the node web-push library to sign and send push messages and it is necessary to set the VAPID details.

 Below is the method used to set the necessary information for the web-push library to properly sign and send messages and an explanation on how to generate each field: